dqops/dqo/docs/working-with-dqo/activate-and-deactivate-multiple-checks.md

 # Activate and deactivate multiple checks
-Read this guide to learn now to activate or deactivate multiple data quality checks in the DQOps UI.
+Read this guide to learn how to activate or deactivate multiple data quality checks in the DQOps user interface.

 ## Overview